Following incident, Equinor ordered to ensure maintenance of offshore facilities and land plants

 The area consists of four platforms: Sleipner A (a processing, drilling and living quarters platform), Sleipner R (a riser platform for gas export and condensate export), Sleipner T ( a processing and CO2 removal platform), and Sleipner B (an unmanned production platform).

-Moreover, Sleipner T and Sleipner R platforms are both connected permanently with a bridge to Sleipner A platform, while the unmanned Sleipner B platform is periodically operated by operations and maintenance personnel transferred from Sleipner A via a helicopter.
+Moreover, Sleipner T and Sleipner R platforms are both connected permanently with a bridge to the Sleipner A platform, while the unmanned Sleipner B platform is periodically operated by operations and maintenance personnel transferred from Sleipner A via a helicopter.